api2cart/swift5-sdk/docs/BasketAPI.md

 let id = "id_example" // String | Entity id
 let storeId = "storeId_example" // String | Store Id (optional)
-let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

 // basket.info
-BasketAPI.basketInfo(id: id, storeId: storeId, params: params, exclude: exclude, responseFields: responseFields) { (response, error) in
+BasketAPI.basketInfo(id: id, storeId: storeId, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return